CenterForSpatialResearch/hnyc_geocoder_documentation/geometry_editing/geometry_editing.md

 tag other team members on the card.

 ### Guiding Principles for Street Geometry
-* Do not blindly trust georeferenced maps.
+* Do not always trust georeferenced maps.
 Always consult at least 2 sources (e.g. contemporary map, different atlas editions, city directories) before making edits.
 * Make sure that all segments snap onto each other.
 This will be critical for